-Labs believe that the whole wide world is their playground and, consequently, that boundaries are to be ignored.
-Labs will jump, dig or barrel through any obstacle that’s placed in their way!
+Labs believe with all their heart that the entire world is their own private playground and that boundaries are only there to be ignored or squashed!
+Labs will jump, dig or barrel through any obstacle that’s placed in front of them!
 They’re obnoxiously friendly with big goofy grins, lolling tongues and wildly wagging posteriors and they adore everyone and anyone!
-Labs never experience a moment’s hesitation about plopping their big muddy paws all over someone in their eternal quest to get up close and personal!
-Slinging slobber is a Lab specialty (though, now that I know I’m a Lab, I try to keep my slobbering to a minimum!)
+Labs never experience a moment’s hesitation about plopping their big muddy paws all over someone else in their eternal quest to get up close and personal!
+Slinging slobber and giving wet kisses are Lab specialties (though, now that I know that I’m a Lab, I try to keep my slobbering to a minimum!)

-As a result of their never-ending exuberance, Labs can be exhausting to be around at times as they often cross the line of simply being friendly to being intrusive and invasive.
-As a Lab, I constantly struggle with my desire to interject myself into other people’s lives in my quest to be helpful and to be liked.
-I’ve done this even when it’s been made clear that someone doesn’t want my help!
+As a result of their never-ending exuberance, Labs can be exhausting!
+Labs frequently cross the line from simply being friendly to being intrusive and invasive.
+As a Lab, I’m forever struggling with my desire to interject myself into someone else’s life in my eternal quest to be helpful and liked.
+I compulsively do this even when it’s clear that the person I want to help doesn’t want my help!
 Labs are just too much at times.
-One thing that can be said about us Labs, though, is that we always have the best of intentions!
-Despite the fact that we can be annoying as we cluelessly jump and slobber all over everyone, in our hearts we mean well!
+They’re overbearing.
+Yet, one thing that can be said about us Labs is that we always have the best of intentions!
+Even though we’re annoying as we cluelessly bounce, jump and slobber all over everyone we meet in our lives, in our hearts, we truly mean well!

 Jack Russell terriers, on the other hand, are some of the most self-absorbed control freaks in the world!
-Terriers possess a never ending supply of energy and that energy is used to make sure that things go the way the Terrier wants them to go!
-Terriers are stubborn as mules and, as a result of that stubbornness, they have the ability to whittle down the resolve of even the toughest competitor.
-My dad always said my mind was like a steel trap and that, once an idea had gotten stuck in my head, I’d never let it go.
-A Terrier’s motto is “Do or die!”
-Consequently, terriers aren’t the most considerate of breeds as they always put their own concerns in front of everyone else’s!
+Terriers possess a never ending supply of energy and they use that energy exclusively to make certain that life goes the way that the Terrier wants it to go!
+Terriers are as stubborn as mules and, consequently, they have the ability to whittle down the resolve of even the toughest competitor.
+My dad always said my mind was like a steel trap and that, once an idea was stuck inside my head, I simply refused to let it go.
+A Terrier’s motto is “Do or Die!”
+That’s why terriers aren’t the most considerate of breeds as they invariably put their own needs and concerns in front of everyone else’s!

-In my forties, after a series of unexpected and very unsettling events concerning my family and work as a veterinarian (things I’ll discuss further in later chapters), I made the fateful decision to abandon ship by selling both my home and the veterinary clinic I’d owned for seventeen years.
-Not only did I desperately need a break from being a veterinarian but, most crucially, I needed a break from the toxic relationships in my life.
+In my forties, after a series of unexpected and very tumultuous events concerning my family and my job as a veterinarian (things that will be discussed in later chapters), I made the fateful decision to abandon ship: I sold both my home and the veterinary clinic I’d owned for seventeen years.
+Not only did I feel like I was drowning from the stress of being a veterinarian but the toxic relationships in my life were actually pushing me under and only occasionally allowed me to come up, gasping for air

-Becoming and being a veterinarian had monopolized and defined my life up to the point I sold my veterinary practice.
-Yet, being completely immersed inside the running of my own veterinary clinic had gradually, bite by bite, managed to chewed me up and swallowed me whole.
-By the time I sold the clinic, the clinic was running me instead of the other way around.
-After so many years of taking care of sick animals and ministering to their owners, I was emotionally and physically depleted and had reached the point where I could no longer do it anymore.
-Thoroughly exhausted, I raised the white flag and surrendered.
-I didn’t care what it cost.
-All I knew was that I needed to escape.
-Most importantly, I needed to discover if there was some other way for me to live, if there was something else that I might find to do that wouldn’t break my heart out on a daily basis.
-I needed to see if it was possible for me to find a bit of joy and peace in my life.
+Becoming and being a veterinarian had defined and monopolized my life from the moment I decided to become a veterinarian while in college in the 1970’s to the point when I sold my veterinary clinic in 2002.
+Being forever consumed by the effort it took to run my own veterinary clinic had sincerely chewed me up bite by bite until it’d swallowed me completely.
+By the time I sold my clinic, the clinic was most definitely running me instead of the other way around.
+After so many years of taking care of sick animals and ministering to pet owners, I was emotionally and physically depleted such that I simply couldn’t do it anymore.
+Exhausted and broken down, I knew I had no choice but to raise a white flag and surrender.
+I didn’t care what it cost me at that point: I simply knew that, if I didn’t escape, I would die.
+I needed to discover before it was too late if there might be some other way for me to live such that my heart wasn’t being constantly ripped out of my chest on a daily basis.
+I had to find out if there was some way for me to find a modicum of peace and joy in my life.

 Never in my wildest dreams would I have ever guessed that it would take me three years to finally decompress from the crazy life I’d been living.
 Apparently, before I was ever going to be able to figure out what was next in my life, I was going to have to calm down and unwind first.
 As a Terrier, I was used to being in constant motion without a moment to think.
 It was so much harder that I could have ever imagined to climb off my hamster wheel.
 The truth was I didn’t know how to not be constantly busy.
 Not having work and kids to occupy my every thought turned out to be a good thing in the long run as I was able to finally take note of a theory I’d developed while being a veterinarian as to how people were a lot like dogs.